FreeRADIUS/wiki.freeradius.org/building/Debian-and-Ubuntu.md

 ## Building the stable release (v3.0)

-At the time of writing (October 2016), the Debian and Ubuntu repositories contain only version 2 of the server, which is end-of-life and no longer officially supported by the FreeRADIUS project.
-You are therefore recommended to following the instructions here and build your own packages.

 Building packages should be very simple.
 First obtain a copy of the source and unpack it.
 Second, build the packages.

 ### Getting the source